Blue-Eyes-FrontEnd-Dragon/React-Testing-Library/README.md

 # Jest

 Jest is a test runner, there are many alternative runners (e.g. moca) but Jest is the recommended testing library for RTL.
 Jest has a global test method which takes two arguments, a string description and a function to run.
 A test is considered to have failed if any error is thrown whilst running function assertions.
 Assertions henceforth work by throwing errors when your expectation fails.

+# When to Unit Test

+RTL encourages function testing, this means we test functions rather than small units.
+In doing so we have to test the overall functionality in the same way a user would use our application.
+Sometimes, however, we want to test more complex code, code that does something which has many edge cases, or maybe we just want to be completely confident that a shared function always returns predictable values.
+Unit tests should be use in these cases, or in cases where we don't need to mount our component to testa  particular unit.
+Additionally, we can use units to determine what caused our functional tests to fail.